-Water resources for a mining project at NBP must be obtained from the ground water.
-There appears to be sufficient resources in the ground water basins at the NBP, and the Company has registered the water rights purchased in Sarcobatus with the NSE.
-The Company has converted the Sarcobatus water rights to a temporary mining use, and has transferred the point of extraction to the NBP.
-Drilling at NBP during the year utilized water produced from the NB-WW-14 well at NBP.
-Water wells, booster stations, and pipelines would be developed to provide water to the mine, process facilities, and ancillary structures.
-The current plan would be to drill several wells northwest of the heap leach pad and install a fresh water line from the well fields to the process plant.
-The hydrologic characterization program was advanced at the end of 2018 by drilling a water well (NB-WW-14) in the NW corner of NBP which confirmed the potential of water well sites in the Sarcobatus Flats (Nevada State Water Basin 146) within the northwest portion of the NBP.
+Water resources for mining projects at NBP and MLP must be obtained from the ground water.
+There appears to be sufficient resources in the ground water basins at the NBP and MLP, and the Company has registered water rights purchased in Sarcobatus Flat and in Crater Flats with the NSE.
+The Company has converted the Sarcobatus water rights to a temporary mining use, and has transferred a portion of the water with the point of extraction to the NBP.
+Drilling at NBP during the year utilized water produced from the NB-WW-14 well at NBP and from 3 wells (MW-3, MW-4 and PW-2) at MLP.
+The current plan would be to drill several wells northwest of the NBP heap leach pad and install a fresh water line from the well fields to the process plant.
+The hydrologic characterization program was advanced during 2021 by drilling and testing production water wells in the Sierra Blanca pit area and north west corner of NBP.

 In 2019 the NSE conveyed existing water rights at the Mother Lode project to Corvus.
 The combined water rights, 144.4 acrefeet, were used for mining of the Mother Lode mine and the Daisy mine during the period 1988-1996 and represent the combined duty of 3 existing water wells near Mother Lode (MW-3, MW-4 and PW-2).
 Corvus had re-completed the MW-4 well in 2018, and has re-completed MW-3 and PW-2 during 2019 and 2020.
-Drilling during 2020 was performed using water produced from well MW-3.
+Project drilling during 2021 was performed using water produced from the 3 wells, MW-3, MW-4 and PW-2.